ArduPilot/ardupilot_wiki/dev/source/docs/building-for-bebop-on-linux.rst

    steps, at least for the GPS config, copying arducopter and modifying the init scripts.
 Regarding the need to upgrade to a custom version, it will depend on whether some options will or won't be available in the following release.
-Informations to follow...
+Information to follow...

 .. _building-for-bebop-on-linux_recovery: